UQ Summer/Winter Research Scholarships

 Primary Supervisor: Dr. Melissa Dickson

-Expected outcomes and deliverables: In this project we will be seeking to identify the different types of social media content that a museum might collect in terms of their different visions and mission statements.
-Scholars working on this project will develop greater understanding about museum practice as well as skills in seeking out suitable case studies.
+Expected outcomes and deliverables: In this project we will be seeking to identify different literature on museums and women’s collections.
+Scholars working on this project will develop greater understanding about the practices of different museums as well as skills in seeking out suitable case studies.
 At the end of the project scholars will be asked to present a written and oral report.

-Suitable for: This project is open to applications from students with a background in digital media, communications, journalism, museum studies or marketing.
+Suitable for: This project is open to applications from students with a background in writing, communications, journalism, museum studies or history.
 Ideally the candidate will be postgraduate or a 3rd – 4th year student.
-We are looking for people with strong interest and experience with social media.

 Primary Supervisor: Dr. Caroline Wilson-Barnao